kanton-aargau/PowerShell-Clock/README.md

 - xml, to generate the window
 - Notifyicon, so theres no open window

-The actual clock part wasn't 100% made by me, so here is a link to the original one, but I did a lot work on upgrading it. https://gallery.technet.microsoft.com/scriptcenter/Clock-Widget-574c2988
+The actual clock part wasn't 100% made by me, so here is a link to the original one, but I did a lot of work to upgrading it. https://gallery.technet.microsoft.com/scriptcenter/Clock-Widget-574c2988